Rachel’s work has been intriguing and beguiling customers at Chalk Gallery since January 2015, and her latest collection will not disappoint.

 Hazel Soan is the most amazing water-colourist I have ever seen – she produces astoundingly beautiful works.
 Two years ago I had the privilege to work alongside Ken Howard RA OBE in Venice and that experience will stay with me for life.
 He is a true gentleman and a magician with paint – he captures the light and qualities of Venice in a way that no one else can.

 What is your favourite thing about Chalk Gallery?

-To see more of Tanya’s work click here.
+See more of Lindsey’s work here.

 See more here.